xavivives/Blog/Xavi Vives CV short.md

 **[Esqueixada](https://www.youtube.com/channel/UC9lV1Baas2UbkOzmOOBqmxw/videos?view_as=subscriber)**
 _(Sept 17 - Current) Girona_
-Podcast to explain the need and the inner workings of decentralization and crypto, focused on the Catalonia context.
+Podcast to explain the need and the inner workings of decentralization and crypto, focused on the Catalonian context.

 **[Uumm.
 Decentralized meritocracy](https://github.com/Uummio/)**
  _(Jul 17 - current) Girona_